vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Please check that the merchant's organization number is still active in [Brønnøysundregistrene](https://www.brreg.no).
-Vipps automatically deactivates when companies are deleted from Brønnøysundregistrene.
+Vipps automatically deactivates merchants (companies) when they are deleted from Brønnøysundregistrene.

 This can also happen if the test merchant is not being used for a _long_ time.
 Please